Putharachal

-Putharachal is a village in India, Tamil Nadu, Tirupur district.
+Putharachal is a village located in India, Tamil Nadu, Tirupur district.
 15 km from town of Palladam.
 It has a population of 2000.
-It has regular bus transportation to all near major cities of west Tamil Nadu such as Coimbatore, Madurai, Dharapuram, Tirupur.
+It has regular bus transportation to all near major cities of west Tamil Nadu such as Coimbatore, Madurai, Dharapuram, Tirupur and Palladam.

 Agriculture

 Agriculture is the main occupation here.
-The major crops sown are onion, corn, banana, and market vegetables such as tomato, brinjal, ladies finger, coriander.
-There is no river flowing through and hence only rain water and groundwater are the source of irrigation.
+The major crops sown are onion, corn, banana, and market vegetables such as tomato, brinjal, Okra (lady's finger), coriander.
+There is no river flowing through and hence only rainwater and groundwater are the source of irrigation.
 People also work in nearby textile mills.

 Nature

 The village is a beautiful place and has many natural resources.
-It comes in Palladam - Dharapuram Rd.
-Many canals are here including small distributaries of these canals.
+A river called KambiLi (காம்பிளி ஆறு) also flows through on the southern edge of this place.
+It comes in Palladam - dharapuram Road.
+Many canals are here including small distributaries of these canals.There are many lands for cultivation.
+There is a man-made pond which refills occasionally due to heavy rain.

 Culture

 Language

 The languages spoken are Tamil, Telugu, Kannada, and English.

 Religion

 Most of the population are Hindus but some families have converted to Christianity.

 Temple

 Sri Akilandeswari Udanamar Soleswarar Temple is the One and Only Famous Lord Shiva Temple Around Palladam Taluk.

 108 Kala Bairavar Temple is also an important among locals.